 Canadian taxpayers have formal rights that have been set out in the CRA Taxpayer Bill of Rights.
-To help enforce these rights the Office of the Taxpayers’ Ombudsman was established in 2008 and operates independently from the CRA.
+To help enforce these rights the Office of the Taxpayers’ Ombudsperson was established in 2008 and operates independently from the CRA.
 Its mandate is to uphold the Taxpayer Bill of Rights and to provide an independent review of unresolved taxpayer service complaints.
-Ms. Sherra Profit, who is a lawyer, was appointed to the position in April 2015 and is the second person to be appointed Canada’s Taxpayers’ Ombudsman since the Office of the Taxpayers’ Ombudsman was created in 2008.
+Mr. François Boileau, who is a lawyer, was appointed to the position in October 2020, and he is the third person to be appointed Canada’s Taxpayers’ Ombudsperson since the Office of the Taxpayers’ Ombudsperson was created in 2008.

-The Ombudsman will not review matters that are before the courts, will not deal with complaints relating to tax policy or program legislation and cannot direct the CRA to take action.
+The Ombudsperson will not review matters that are before the courts, will not deal with complaints relating to tax policy or program legislation and cannot direct the CRA to act.
 The role of the Tax Court of Canada is to review specific Canada Revenue Agency assessments and direct them to change the assessment if incorrect.
-The Taxpayers’ Ombudsman will deal with service complaints.
-Typically this includes undue delay; poor or misleading information; staff behaviour; or mistakes, which could potentially result in a misunderstanding.
+The Taxpayers’ Ombudsperson will deal with service complaints.
+Typically, this includes undue delay; poor or misleading information; staff behaviour; or mistakes, which could potentially result in a misunderstanding.
 A service complaint can be submitted through one of our top Canadian income tax lawyers if it requires a technical explanation.
-The Taxpayers’ Ombudsman website also contains information about how to submit a tax service complaint.
+The Taxpayers’ Ombudsperson website also contains information about how to submit a tax service complaint.

 Canadian Taxpayer Bill of Rights